noahwrivas/School-Projects/Smart Home/Smart-Home-Report.md

 <img src="Images/Temperature%20Calculation.jpg" width="500">

-Where, T is the measured temperature, T~0~ is the nominal temperature for the thermistor, B is the beta value for the thermistor, R~thermistor~ is the calculated value for the thermistors resistance, and R~0~ is the nominal resistance of the thermistor.
+Where, T is the measured temperature, T<sub>0</sub> is the nominal temperature for the thermistor, B is the beta value for the thermistor, R<sub>thermistor</sub> is the calculated value for the thermistors resistance, and R<sub>0</sub> is the nominal resistance of the thermistor.

 Once the temperature is calculated, the value will be converted into a string, and then sent via serial, as shown in figure 11, at a baud rate